vitaTiZ/team-dashboard/README.md

 # team-dashboard
-A project based on Netifly / Gatsby / Strapi
+A project based on Netifly / Gatsby / Strapi.